Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## bLuna

-A token representing bonded Luna that can be traded freely or used as collateral on other protocols in the Terra network, such as [Anchor](https://anchorprotocol.com/) and [Mirror](https://mirror.finance/).
+A token representing bonded Luna that can be traded freely or used as collateral on other protocols in the Daodiseo network, such as [Anchor](https://anchorprotocol.com/) and [Mirror](https://mirror.finance/).
 Bonded Luna takes 21 days to become unbonded.

 ## Bonded validator